 To learn more about Deloitte’s societal impact and FY2019 performance, please read Deloitte’s 2019 Global Impact Report.

-Note: All growth rates presented in this press release are in US currency terms unless otherwise specified.
+Note: All growth rates presented in this press release are in local currency terms unless otherwise specified.

 About the Deloitte societal-impact commitment

 Addressing the complex challenges society faces today has become a mandate for business, and one that requires a new mindset for action.